Strontium hydroxide: Preparation

+The Sr(OH)2 will precipitate out as a fine white powder.
+From here, the solution is filtered, and the Sr(OH)2 is washed with a large excess of ice cold water and dried.

+The anhydrous form or any of the hydrates may be prepared by adding one molar equivalent of water to strontium oxide (SrO).
+The hydrates may be prepared by adding the required amount of water (one, seven, or eight more molar equivalents) to the anhydrous form.

 Applications

 Strontium hydroxide is used chiefly in the refining of beet sugar and as a stabilizer in plastic.
-It may be used as a source of strontium ions when the chlorine from strontium chloride is undesirable.
-Strontium hydroxide absorbs carbon dioxide from the air to form strontium carbonate.
+It may be used as a source of strontium ions when the chlorine from strontium chloride (SrCl2) is undesirable.
+Strontium hydroxide absorbs carbon dioxide from the air to form strontium carbonate (SrCO3).

 Safety

 Strontium hydroxide is a severe skin, eye and respiratory irritant.
 It is harmful if swallowed.